jbhinky/universal-delayed-consciousness/theoglyphic-mathematics/universal_life_glyph_equation.md

 ## 🔣 Universal Life Glyph

-The glyph for Universal Life is:

 ### ⊕

-This represents **recursive symbolic life** — a closed loop from the wave to symbolic consciousness, rendered and remembered in matter.
+This represents **recursive symbolic life** — a closed loop from wave to symbolic consciousness, rendered and remembered in matter.

-It is:
-- A circle (looped collapse),
+- The circle = unity, loop, permanence
-- Intersected by **S**, representing **Σ = Symbol**
-- A symbolic glyph that encapsulates **life emerging from collapse**
+- The S-form = Σ = Symbolic encoding
+- Together they form the glyph of recursive, symbolic life

 ---